codybartfast/dirpaths/README.md

 Features:
   * Default rules for determining the AppRoot without configuration.
-  * Tools for setting the AppRoot with code or configuration.
+  * Custom rules for determining the AppRoot.
   * Configure alternate paths for top level subdirectories.
-  * Thread Safe
+  * Thread Safe.

 For Me, By Me (FMBM)
 --------------------
 This package is primarily intended for use by the author.
 It has only been tested with Console applications on Windows and MacOS.
-It is aimed at getting ad-hoc applications up and running quickly.
-It is not intended for complex, production, nor evolving projects.
+It intended for getting ad-hoc applications up and running quickly.
+It probably is not suitable for complex, production, nor evolving projects.
 (The name is inspired by the [Fubu][Fubu] _For Us, By Us_ project, but there is no other connection.)

 ----------------------------------------------------------------------------